Big1533/sdl_android_guides/docs/Uploading Files and Graphics/index.md

 ### File Persistance

 `SdlFile` supports uploading persistent images, i.e. images that do not become deleted when your application disconnects.
-Persistance should be used for images relating to your UI, and not for dynamic aspects, such as Album Artwork.
+Persistence should be used for images relating to your UI like your app icon, and not for dynamic aspects, such as Album Artwork.

 !!! note
-Be aware that persistance will not work if space on the head unit is limited.
+Be aware that persistence will not work if space on the head unit is limited.
+Persistence is also not guaranteed.
 !!!

 ### Overwrite Stored Files